Lessons from My Garden

 I used to plant in neat rows, but

-these last few years, it grows into
+these last few years,

-a bit of a mess.
+it all grows into a bit of a mess.

 Some blooms are just for beauty and

-for attracting the ladybugs.
+some, for attracting the ladybugs.

-carrying the sacks of dirt and fertilizer
+carrying sacks of dirt and fertilizer

-and to break the surface by hand and
+and to break the surface by hand

 It’s funny the way that I garden now–

-letting the food and the flowers and the weeds
+letting the food and the flowers and the weeds grow together.

 No need to stress about the weeds.

-Others come to my garden and wonder,
+Others come to my garden and ask,

 “What did you plant?”

-And so I try and show them, but secretly
+I try and show them, but honestly

 I have no idea what’s growing in this space